hackclub/jams/jams/batches/usb-hub/part-2/en-US.md

 Nice!
 Now the ratline has disappeared- that means we're all done with those pins!

 Try doing the rest of them on your own before continuing.
 Or don't...
-I'm a tutorial not a cop.
+I'm just text on a website, I can't stop you from scrolling down to see the finished version.

 ![](https://cloud-isdsylawg-hack-club-bot.vercel.app/0screenshot_2023-08-11_at_14.00.12.png)
 ![](https://cloud-isdsylawg-hack-club-bot.vercel.app/1screenshot_2023-08-11_at_14.00.24.png)